fugufish/beautiful-jekyll/_posts/2020-04-15-working-with-view-component-and-stimulus-part-1.md

 The first two partials we will refactor are the header and footer.
 Start with the header by creating the necessary component files.
 I am not using the generator in this case because I am breaking from ViewComponent convention here  a bit.
-It'll be come apparent why later in this series.
+It’ll become apparent why later in this series.
 We create 3 files:

 **`app/components/shared/header/component.rb`:**